 - be legibly written or typed without erasures or alterations;

 - be worded in acceptable terms, be proper, respectful and moderate in its language;

 - refer to a matter on which the council has the power to act;

 - contain the reasons for the petition and a request for action by council at the top of each page;

 - contain a name and address of a lead petitioner, who will receive all correspondence regarding the petition.
 If no lead petitioner is identified, all correspondence regarding the matter will be directed to the relevant divisional councillor;

-- contain a minimum of 10 signatories, which must be clearly written or printed and not pasted or fixed or transferred in any other way;
+- contain a minimum of 10 signatories with names and addresses, which must be clearly written or printed and not pasted or fixed or transferred in any other way;

 - not exceed 250 words in total.

 A person cannot sign the same petition more than once.

 A sample petition template is available to assist.